Diokuz/baron/readme.md

     // !!!
 Removed.
 Use bar wrapper and CSS instead.
 See /demo/ for details

     // CSS selector for fixable header
-    // Must have parentNode with same height (see demo for details)
+    // Must have parentNode with same height (see demo for details).
+Also see trackSmartLim parameter.
     header: '.header__title',

     // CSS class for fixed headers